MichalLeh/World_powerplants_map/README.md

 Worldmap.py lets you control what types of power plants in which countries will be displayd by the app built using Plotly, Dash components, Pandas, etc. in Python.

 # Running an app:
-Just run the code and ctrl-left mouse button click on http://127.0.0.1:8085/ in terminal.
-It will open the address in your default webbrowser.
+Run the Worldmap.py and ctrl-left mouse button click on http://127.0.0.1:8085/ in terminal.
+It will open the app in your default webbrowser.

 # Dash app project structure:
 Assets